veraszto/graceful-gnu/README.md

 ## Compact description

-These are to customize and enhance pretty ability thoughout my GNU/Linux daily usage, a part from some trivial customizations, there are the [SharpFocus](Bashcripts/SharpFocus) and [Dan.vim](vim/runtime/Dan.vim).
+These are to customize and enhance pretty ability throughout my GNU/Linux daily usage, a part from some trivial customizations, there are the [SharpFocus](Bashcripts/SharpFocus) and [Dan.vim](vim/runtime/Dan.vim).

 ## SharpFocus